teemop09/APLab/README.md

 A new folder named `APLab` will be created under the same directory.
 In this case, it is `C:\wamp64\www\APLab`.

-Follow the [next guide](https://github.com/teemop09/APLab#if-you-have-existing-working-directory) since you have an existing working directory now.
+Next time, you should follow the [other section](https://github.com/teemop09/APLab#if-you-have-existing-working-directory) since you have an existing working directory now.

+Now you can start [contributing](https://github.com/teemop09/APLab#contributing-to-the-repository)!

 ## If you have existing working directory